The Catacombs of Callixtus were the official cemetery of the Church of Rome in the 3rd century AD, and today are the most important Roman Catacombs.

 The tourist attraction along the Appian Way remains closed on Wednesday.

-The Catacombs of St. Callixtus remain closed on New Year’s Day, Easter, and Christmas as well.
+The Catacombs also remain closed on New Year’s Day, Easter, and Christmas.

-The guided tours at the Catacombs of St Callixtus in Rome begin every 30 minutes and take around 40 minutes to complete.
+The guided tours at the Catacombs of St. Callixtus in Rome take around 40 minutes to complete.

-The catacombs can only be visited in groups of at least two persons, accompanied by the guides.
+The catacombs can only be visited in groups of at least two persons, accompanied by guides.

-Since self-guided tours are not allowed, all visitors are out of the underground burial site in 40-45 minutes.
+Since self-guided tours are not allowed, all visitors leave the underground burial site in 40-45 minutes.

 What to wear to San Calisto Catacombs

-San Calisto Catacomb is considered a holy place, and is a site of worship.
+San Calisto Catacomb is considered a holy place and site of worship.

-That’s why visitors must dress up appropriately – no shorts or sleeveless tops are allowed for both men and women.
+Visitors must dress up appropriately – no shorts or sleeveless tops are allowed for either men or women.

 Ladies must cover their shoulders.
-If you plan to wear a skirt or trousers, please ensure it is below knee-level.
+If you plan to wear a skirt or trousers, please ensure they are below knee level.

-Rome has around 60 Catacombs, out of which five are most popular with tourists.
-Find out everything about the Catacombs of Rome.
+Rome has around 60 Catacombs, five of which are most popular with tourists.
+Learn everything about the Catacombs of Rome.

 With so much to see, they are a great way to understand the life and times of the Christians living in Rome.